neoncortex/bashed/README.md

 edcmd=p command
 ````

+## Changing the text color:
+You can edit the variable edcolor, to change the text color.
+It does ANSI escape codes, so you can set edcolor to 31 to have red, 32 for green, and so on.

 ## Editing text in the $EDITOR:
 You can edit a region of the text usin $EDITOR.
 For example, to edit the current line: